akeneo/pim-docs/cookbook/catalog_structure/overriding_the_orm_product_value.rst

     php app/console doctrine:mapping:info

-Now you are ready to perform a Doctrine schema update and use your own `ProductValue` class:
+Now you are ready to perform a Doctrine schema update and to use your own `ProductValue` class:

 .. code-block:: bash